10 Notable Storylines From The 2024 Tulsa Shootout

 HAHN’S DRILLER FARM GROWS

-The record for most open-wheel titles in Tulsa Shootout history was expanded on Sunday when Blake Hahn topped an Outlaw Non-Wing barnburner, collecting his ninth-career Golden Driller.
+The record for most open-wheel titles in Tulsa Shootout history was expanded when Blake Hahn topped an Outlaw Non-Wing barnburner, collecting his ninth-career Golden Driller.
 Driving for the Yantis family, the Sapulpa, OK native battled Pennsylvanian Tommy Kunsman for his first Outlaw Non-Wing title since 2011.
 It was a special one for the grandson of Tulsa Shootout founder, Emmett Hahn, because this was the first Golden Driller won with Blake’s daughter Lennix able to be in victory lane.

 FLUD GETS ONE FOR THE THUMB

 Frank Flud’s Stock Non-Wing win added another Golden Driller to what is already one of the most legendary careers in all of micro sprint racing history.
 Becoming the third different leader after going toe-to-toe with Ricky Thornton Jr. and Kris Carroll, the Pryor, OK native held on to earn his fifth Tulsa Shootout title, fourth in micro sprints, and third in the Stock Non-Wing division.
-He joins icons like Donnie Ray Crawford, Brady Bacon, Kevin Bayer, and Jerrod Wilson as the only four-time micro champs in Tulsa.
+He joined icons like Donnie Ray Crawford, Brady Bacon, Kevin Bayer, and Jerrod Wilson as the only four-time micro champs in Tulsa.

 VIDEO: Frank Flud reacts after claiming his fifth Golden Driller.